Blueprint Team

 Background

-Raj is going into his second year of medical school at uOttawa.
-Previously, he did his undergraduate degree in pharmacology at the University of Alberta.
-He is working for Blueprint as part of the Faculty of Medicine’s summer studentship program.
+Raj is going into his third year of medical school at uOttawa.
+Previously, he completed his undergraduate degree in pharmacology at the University of Alberta.

 Projects